18F/intake/_pages/index.md

 navtitle: Introduction
 ---

-Intake is the process by which 18F listens to potential partners, discusses possible solutions to your challenges, and determines appropiate next steps.
-In short, it’s how we do business development fo inbound inquiries.
-Please note that due to how our funding mechanisms work, we must be funded by federal or DC gov't dollars.
+Intake is the process by which 18F listens to potential partners, discusses possible solutions to your challenges, and determines appropriate next steps.
+In short, it’s how we do business development for inbound inquiries.
+Please note that due to how our funding mechanisms work, we must be funded by federal or DC government dollars.

 ### Our Process